JasonA-dev/Lynx48-MiSTer/Readme.md

 * F11 - Reset
 * F8  - Level9 adventures palete fix.

-## Tape conversion
+## Tape loading

+There are two ways to load tape files (.tap):

+* using the MiSTer OSD menu
+* load audio via audio in

+At the moment, only BASIC programs, and machine code programs are supported.
+Data programs, and Level9 Computing programs are not supported yet.

+Using the OSD menu, machine code files will reset the core, and start automatically.
+If you are returned to the cursor prompt, it means the tape file is a BASIC program.
+To run the loaded BASIC programs, simply type RUN, and press enter.
+The program should run.

- At the moment, the only way to load audio is via audio in.
-To convert .tap files to wav files (the same tyou need to load on a real Lynx)
+To convert .tap files to wav files (the same as you need to load on a real Lynx machine)
 * lynx2wav (Unix) (https://github.com/RW-FPGA-devel-Team/lynx2wav)
 * Mike's lynx utilities (Windows) http://retrowiki.es/viewtopic.php?f=31&t=200036021